What is a Trifusion-Triple lumen catheter?

 Once the catheter enters the vein above the clavicle it is then tunneled under the skin towards the exit site on the chest.
 The cuff that is attached to catheter is positioned within the tunneled portion under the skin and is responsible for keeping the catheter in place.
 The catheter is initially sutured in place to allow the cuff to have tissue ingrowth.

 Since the retention cuff encourages tissue growth, the catheter needs to be removed by a procedure. like all central vein catheters pts should lay flat or with their head below the level of their heart. patients should never be sitting upright in order to mitigate the risk of air embolism during catheter removal.
 Local numbing medication is injected at the catheter exit site around the cuff and the cuff is then dissected away from the ingrown tissue.
 Once the cuff is freed, the catheter can be removed easily by a gentle pull.

 Just like all the other central venous catheters, trifusion have a few complications which are uncommon and have become even less common with the adoption of ultrasound imaging and fluoroscopy used during the placement of the catheter.
 Here are a few of the complications;

 Trifusion Catheter Care

 In case of any redness, swelling, bruising and extrusion at the catheter entry site on the chest or at the venotomy on the neck all fluid infusions or blood draws should be discontinued and appropriate medical therapy started.
 Make sure that dressing remains dry and is firmly secured to the area so that catheter remains in position and is protected from infection.

-Catheter should be regularly monitored for any kind od famage, since this could be a potential source of mispositioning of the catheter or fragmentation and even more concerning complications.
+Catheter should be regularly monitored for any kind of damage or pulling, since this could be a potential source of mispositioning of the catheter or fragmentation and even more concerning complications.